-A man stands outside the White House.
+A person standing outside the White House.

-"The American people can breathe a sigh of relief because both sides have chosen bipartisan cooperation, Congress is getting the job done," said Senate Majority Leader Chuck Schumer.
+"The American people can breathe a sigh of relief because both sides have chosen bipartisan cooperation, and Congress is getting the job done," said Senate Majority Leader Chuck Schumer.

 Source: https://thanhnien.vn/quoc-hoi-my-giup-chinh-phu-thoat-nguy-co-dong-cua-giua-ky-bau-cu-185240926082635703.htm